· 6 min read

 Written in by Simon Lehmann Editor

-The dodging tool is improvised from opaque material on a thin support: a disc or torn shape of black card taped to stiff wire, sized to the area held back.
-Burning is the inverse, performed through an aperture: a hole torn in a large card, or the gap formed by two cupped hands, lets light fall only where wanted while the rest of the frame stays covered.
+The tools themselves are simple.
+A dodging tool is opaque card or a torn shape taped to stiff wire, sized to the held-back area.
+Burning is the inverse, worked through an aperture: a hole torn in a large card, or the gap between two cupped hands, lets light reach only the chosen region while the rest stays covered.
+Adams pushed regional control to a physical extreme with a custom enlarger lit by a bank of 36 individually switchable lamps, but the same logic runs through a single torn card on a wire.

 How Ansel Adams treated the negative as a fixed score and the print as performance, holding back and burning in to realize a visualized tonal scale.